When is the Best Time to Get a Tattoo?

 Spoiler alert: Fall and winter are the best times of year to get a tattoo.

 The only thing to look out for during the fall and winter is the cold and flu.
 You’re more likely to contract an illness in the colder months than the warmer months.
 You should never get a tattoo when you’re sick because your body will not be able to heal as quickly as it would be when completely healthy.
-You’ll also experience more discomfort during the appointment because your body is fighting off the sickness and not the pain.
+Furthermore, you will likely experience more discomfort during the appointment because your body is fighting off the sickness and not the pain.

-Colder temperatures also reduce blood flow and circulation, so it’s important to stay warm to ensure a smooth healing process.
+Colder temperatures also reduce blood flow and circulation, therefore, it’s important to stay warm to ensure a smooth healing process.